Sepahan Airlines Flight 5915: Further findings

 The investigation also revealed that the aircraft had been overloaded.
 This was due to the Aircraft Flight Manual (AFM) that was not clear and was deemed as confusing by investigators.
 It was suspected that the AFM confused the pilot during their calculations on the maximum take-off weight, which caused an over-estimation on the weight by 190 kg.
 The aircraft's fuel was also 500 kg more than the required amount.
 The investigation also revealed that the aircraft didn't take off at the supposed take-off speed.
 Instead of taking off at the supposed 224 km/h, the crew elected to take off at a speed of 219 km/h.

-Shortly after the right engine failure, the pilots were supposed to press the right engine feather button to feather the right propeller.
-The pilots had discussed about the failure just 5 seconds after it began malfunctioning.
-9 seconds after the failure, the pilot flying had re-emphasized on the failure.
-However, neither pilots pushed the right propeller feather button.
-14 seconds after the right engine failure, the co-pilot reported the engine failure to the Air Traffic Control.
-At the time, the speed had reached its peak speed of 224 km/h before it began to drop.
-The aircraft then began to stall.
-Crash was inevitable as the altitude was too low to recover.
+According to the accident investigation report, after boarding passengers from east to west (Azadi - Karaj), the pilot operates the takeoff process and after 2 minutes the right engine, so-called flight engine, "goes out" and fails.
+At the same time, the plane tilts to the right and the control tower orders the pilot to turn left (counterclockwise and towards the live engine) and enter Mehrabad from the direction of the Kan River.

+However, the pilot mistakenly turns towards the dead engine and does not execute the command.
+At these moments, he raises the nose of the plane more than allowed, which causes the plane to slow down and approach a stall.

+He intended to increase altitude, but his previous mistakes, such as not retracting the landing gear, taking off at a low and inappropriate speed, and adding the load and fuel he had accepted, did not allow him to continue this process, and therefore the pilot stalled his plane and hit a high-voltage power cable, which led to the tail of the plane separating and the tank exploding.